正常

 }Embedded Applicability: Medium

-- In severely constrained bare-metal environments, we recommend evaluating the
+- In extremely constrained bare-metal environments, we recommend evaluating the

 Compiler Support